+Want more?
+Here goes: When you boost new scifi artists and authors’ work because you want new stories told in new ways?
+That’s sage scifi.
+If you know Battlestar Galactica got the science wrong, but you don’t care because it’s a decent show?
+That’s sage scifi.
 Yes, we need sage scifi.
 We need scifi culture that looks beyond the obvious, recognizes the emotional truths over academic truths.
 We need some science fiction sagacity.

-Why?
 Simple.
 The old ways aren’t working for me anymore.
 Running around, hating on Star Wars?
 That’s old news.
 Burning calories over scifi minutiae with ardent ferocity, like we’re sommeliers and the fate of the world hinges on our opinion?
 Ridiculous.
 Cancelling SF actors, or hating the people that do?
 It hasn’t done much for me.
 If I had to encapsulate everything I’m trying to do, distill it down to a simple idea, it comes back to Sage Scifi.
 A genre, community, and universe full of expressive, thoughtful wit and verbal skill.

 Here’s what we get when we start moving toward sage scifi.
 Not only will this get us better science fiction, but think of the social benefits.
 Scifi as a community can begin lighting the way back from hysterical polarizing vitriol, modeling behavior for everyone else.
-Imagine what the world would be like if we approached important social topics with mature, reasoned consideration like Jordan Schlansky brought to Star Wars in a hilarious, improved bit for the Conan O’Brien show.

-Look, I’m not saying to go full Spock on every aspect of scifi.
-Rather, we should spaces for intellectually-accurate scifi and other whimsical, playful stories without feeling like we’re betraying either.
+We can maintain spaces for intellectually-accurate scifi and other whimsical, playful stories without feeling like we’re betraying either.
 We’ve outgrown the 80s or 90s nerds who argued ‘I’m Team Star Wars,’ or ‘I’m Team Star Trek!’
 Both franchises have gutted themselves to satisfy greedy, nihilistic studio execs and so have the MCU and DCEU.
 Well within their right, too.
 They reduced nerd loyalty to a simple cash transaction.
-What sage scifi is saying: Stop the insanity – start embracing a post-anger scifi universe where we don’t get fooled again.
+Sage scifi is saying: ‘Stop the insanity – start embracing a post-anger scifi universe where we don’t get fooled again.’

+What do we get?
 When we become scifi sages, we can enjoy stories and say “that was cool, here’s what I would have done differently.”
 And then we can respond with “That’s awesome, write that story and let’s see how you do it.”
 Honest, iterative feedback to make a deep, textured universe like SCP has done for scifi horror.
 Wouldn’t that be a cool idea?